MrColoo/DJI-Ronin-Remote-Controller-ESP32-ESP8266/README.md

 4. Configure your WiFi settings:
 - Enter your network SSID and password
 - Optionally configure static IP
 5. Save and wait for the device to restart
-\nNOTE: if the ESP connects successfully to the wifi, the generated wifi will disappear.
+NOTE: if the ESP connects successfully to the wifi, the generated wifi will disappear.
         if the ESP can't connect to wifi for a minute, it will pass to setup mode

 ## 🎮 Usage